OnroerendErfgoed/static_map_generator/docs/source/introduction.rst

 Key             Description                                         Type        Mandatory   Example
 ============    ================================================    ==========  ==========  ===============
-'type'          Type of layer                                       String      True        'logo' 'name'          Name for temporary image                            String      True        'LOGO' 'path'          patch of the logo to be used                        String      True        'logo.png' 'opacity'       opacity                                             Numeric     True        0.6
+'type'          Type of layer                                       String      True        'logo' 'path'          path of the logo to be used                         String      True        'logo.png' 'url'           url of the logo to be used                          String      True        'https://www.onroerenderfgoed.be/assets/img/logo-og.png'
+'opacity'       opacity                                             Numeric     True        0.6
 ============    ================================================    ==========  ==========  ===============